Review – The Real Hope of the Universe

 Hope was a huge theme in this book.

-The Real Hope of the Universe picks where The Real Heart of the Universe left off.
+The Real Hope of the Universe picks where The Real Heart of the Universe leaves off.
 As the book to wrap up the trilogy, it had to resolve a number of subplots.
 So many subplots.
 Hence the first draft clocked in at over 185,000 words.
 Oh.
 My.
 God.

 I didn’t need an editor.
 I needed a weed whacker.
+You know, a string trimmer.

 Background